Subterrania/pdsnd_github/README.md

 ### Description
 A program to read csv files and analyse the contained data about a bikeshare business.
+This project will fullfil the criteria for part 2 and 3 of a Udacity course.

 ### Files used
 Program: bikeshare_2.py